Le Petit Theatre du Vieux Carre: Early history

+Closure and reopening

 In March 2009, facing severe financial difficulties, Le Petit's board of governors voted to lay off the theatre's artistic director and staff, and appointed The Solomon Group, a New Orleans entertainment company, as interim manager.
 The board terminated the Solomon Group's management in October 2010, and in December 2010 announced that the rest of its 2010–11 season would be cancelled.
-The theatre has continued to provide a venue for fundraising efforts and outside productions.
-In May 2011 it was reported that the Dickie Brennan family of restaurants was negotiating to take space for a restaurant in the building, allowing the theatre to maintain its operations.
+The theatre continued to provide a venue for fundraising efforts and outside productions.

-Reopening

-In June, 2011, 60 percent of the building was sold to New Orleans restaurateur Dickie Brennan in a deal that retired the theatre's $700,000 debt and paved the way for much needed renovations to the deteriorating building.
+In May 2011 it was reported that the New Orleans-based Dickie Brennan family of restaurants was negotiating to take space for a restaurant in the building, allowing the theatre to maintain its operations.
+The next month, 60% of the building was sold to Dickie Brennan in a deal that retired the theatre's $700,000 debt and paved the way for much needed renovations to the deteriorating building.
 Brennan opened Tableau, a Creole restaurant, in a portion of the building and shares space with the theatre, which retained ownership of the original stage, executive offices, dressing rooms, and an educational space.

-In May, 2013, the theatre launched a revamped website, www.LePetitTheatre.com, appointed Cassie Worley its new executive director, and announced plans for a preseason or lagniappe production of Nora Ephron and Delia Ephron's Love, Loss and What I Wore in July and a regular season of plays opening September 6, with Lombardi.
-The 2013-14 season also included: Death of a Salesman, Golda's Balcony, Hair, and Joseph and the Amazing Technicolor Dreamcoat.
+In May 2013, the theatre launched a revamped website, appointed Cassie Worley its new executive director, and announced plans for a preseason or lagniappe production of Nora Ephron and Delia Ephron's Love, Loss and What I Wore in July and a regular season of plays opening September 6, with Lombardi.

+Later history
-In March, 2015, the theatre hired Maxwell Williams as the Artistic Director.

-In December, 2017, the theatre hired Don-Scott Cooper as the Executive Director.
+In March 2015, the theatre hired Maxwell Williams as the Artistic Director.
+In December 2017, the theatre hired Don-Scott Cooper as the Executive Director.